kedacore/keda-docs/content/docs/2.6/scalers/new-relic.md

       account: 1234567
       # Required: QueryKey - Api key to connect to New Relic
       queryKey: "NRAK-xxxxxxxxxxxxxxxxxxxxxxxxxxx"
       # Optional: nrRegion - Region to query data for.
-Default value is US
+Default value is US.
       region: "US"
       # Required: metricName
       metricName: "duration"
       # Optional: noDataError - If the query returns no data should this be treated as an error.
-Default value is false
+Default value is false.
       noDataError: "true"
       # Required: nrql
       nrql: "SELECT average(duration) from Transaction where appName='SITE' TIMESERIES"